LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 > The carry-flag is not affected!
 An overflow can be recognized with the zero-flag.

 > `INC` can be used to increment a control variable in a loop without affecting the carry-flag.

+## Subtraction (`SUB`)

+Subtracts the second operand from the first.
+The result is written into the first operand.
+The first operand can not be a constant.

+### Affected Flags

+- Carry: with unsigned operands
+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+## Subtraction with Borrow (`SBB`)

+Subtracts the second operand and the carry-flag (borrow) from the first operand.
+The result is written into the first operand.
+The first operand can not be a constant.

+### Affected Flags

+- Carry: with unsigned operands
+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+> Subtraction of big signed operands can be splitted into several `SBB` commands.

+## Decrement (`DEC`)

+Subtracts one from the given operand.

+### Affected Flags

+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+> The carry-flag is not affected!
+An overflow can be only recognized with checking the result for 0xFF.

+> `DEC` can be used to decrement a control variable in a loop without affecting the carry-flag.

+## Negate a signed Number (`NEG`)

+Changes a negative into a positive number and vice versa.
+It's basically subtracting the operand from zero (0).

+### Affected Flags

+- Carry: set if operand wasn't zero (not very useful)
+- Overflow: if no positive representation exist (operand was biggest negative number)
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even